luckyaisystems/luckyaisystems.github.io/NEXT_DECISION.md

 ## Knowledge Filter

-Before creating a new page, ask:
+Before creating or refining a page, apply the governing principle through four questions:

 ### 1. Is this reusable?
 If not, keep it in the daily journal.